pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 ## How to install dependencies from your pyproject.toml

-You can then install the dependencies via individual groups using:
+You can install development dependencies using the groups that you defined above using the syntax:

-`pip install yourPackage.[docs]`
+`pip install .[docs]`

-or you could install just the dependencies for your tests using:
+Above you install the dependencies needed for your documentation and also your package using pip.
+Below you install just the dependencies needed to run your tests:

-`pip install yourPackage.[tests]`
+`pip install .[tests]`

 You can install all dependencies in the `[optional.dependencies]` table using:

-`yourPackage.[all]`
+`pip install .[docs, tests, lint]`

+Each time you call `pip install .[groups-here]`, you are also installing your package locally and also any dependencies that your package needs / has declared in your pyproject.toml file.

 ```{admonition} For zsh shell users
 :class: tip